jljl1337/svc-toolkit/docs/usage.md

 The experiment name can also be used to create nested directories, for example, `exp1/config1`.

-The CSV files should have three columns in total, all of which are strings, namely `song`, `mixture_path`, and `stem_path`.
+The CSV files should have three columns in total, all of which are strings, they are as follows:

+* `song`
+* `mixture_path`
+* `stem_path`

 The `song` column is the name of the song, usually follow the format of `artist - title`.
 The `mixture_path` column is the path to the mixture audio file, and the `stem_path` column is that to the stem audio file.
 Any CSV file that follows this format can be used for training, even if it is not generated using the preprocessing script.

 The config file is a YAML file containing the training configuration.
 The format of the config file should follow that of this example [here](https://github.com/jljl1337/svc-toolkit/blob/main/config.yml).